 Wat Bang Thong

-Located 1 hour 30 minutes drive from Khao Lak is Wat Bang Thong a newly 21st century built temple dedicated to King Rama X. The golden plated tower part of the temple is 75 meters high with the amazing backdrop of the Krabi mountains in the background.
+Located 1 hour and 30 minute drive from Khao Lak is Wat Bang Thong a newly 21st century-built temple dedicated to King Rama X. The golden plated tower part of the temple is 75 meters high with the amazing backdrop of the Krabi mountains in the background.

 The price for admission is 50 Baht for tourists and free for Thai.